labzero/ssh_client_key_api/README.md

 a way to send private key information to an SSH connection.
 It is meant to be used alongside an SSH library such as `:ssh`, `SSHex`, `SSHKit`, or the like.

+Note: Upgrade to ssh_client_key_api 0.3.0 or higher for use with Erlang/OTP 25

+## Supported Key Types

+- rsa - with or without passphrase
+- ed25519 - only supported without a passphrase
+- ecdsa - only supported without a passphrase
+- dsa - with or without passphrase (but DSA keys are [not recommended](https://security.stackexchange.com/a/46781))
+  - OpenSSH 7.0 and higher no longer accept DSA keys by default
+  - Note tested on OTP 25+, but still expected to work

 ## Installation

 The package can be installed by adding `:ssh_client_key_api` to your list of